rehierl/html-outliner-spec/issue-associations.md

 - `Section[] Section.subSections`
 - `(section == section.subSections[anyIndex].parentSection`

-NOTE - The `parentSection` property will remain initialized to a `null` reference for section objects that are added as inner sections of an outline (see [innerSections](#section-parent-outline)).
+The `parentSection` property will remain initialized to a `null` reference for section objects that are added as inner sections of an outline (see [innerSections](#section-parent-outline)).
 The only exception to that rule is when the inner sections of an outline are added to the outline of an ancestor sectioning element in [step 4.5.4](./outliner-steps.md/#4-5-4).